-On June 12, 2013, the Company signed an agreement with the municipality of El Oro and the State of Mexico that provides the Company with the access and processing rights to the tailing deposits.
+On June 12, 2013, the Company signed an agreement with the municipality of El Oro that provides the Company with the access and processing rights to tailing deposits from the historic El Oro mines which contain elevated levels of both gold and silver and which management believes may have the potential to be recovered economically.
+The tailings deposits lie within the town site of El Oro, are easily accessible and immediately adjacent to existing road access, as well as power and water services.
 The first stage (Phase I) allows the Company a one year period to carry out the necessary test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions of US\$25,000 upon signing the Agreement and monthly contributions of US\$3,000 starting 30 days after signing the Agreement.
 The contributions will be used to fund Social projects agreed to by both the Company and the Municipality.
 If Candente Gold decides to enter into the processing and the reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
 If during any months of processing, there is no NPI due then a monthly contribution of US\$3,000 will be made.
+Please also refer to news release dated June 13, 2013.